Ashwin-Iyer31/Drug_Solubility_Prediction/README.md

 # Drug_Solubility_Prediction
-Predict Solubility by applying OLS, Ridge and Decision Tree to predict the solubility of molecules Drug Solubility is an important Physical Chemical Property during drug design<br>
+Predict Solubility by applying OLS, Ridge and Decision Tree to predict the solubility of molecules.<br>
+Drug Solubility is an important Physical Chemical Property during drug design<br>

 Process:<br>